-This day-school will explore the different forms of memory that support human cognition, focusing on episodic memory, semantic memory, procedural memory and priming.
+The second topic of the unit will explore the different forms of memory that support human cognition, focusing on episodic memory, semantic memory, procedural memory and priming.
 A particular emphasis will be placed on the neuropsychology of memory and the way in which different patient populations have enabled us to understand the different forms of memory and the neural mechanisms underpinning them.
-The role of a particular area of the brain (the hippocampus) in supporting the encoding and consolidation of episodic memories will be explored in detail.
-Finally, this day-school will explore some of the factors that limit our memorability and some of the 'memory illusions' that can result from the reconstructive nature of memory retrieval.
+The role of the hippocampus in supporting the encoding and consolidation of episodic memories will be explored in detail.
+Finally, there will be consideration of some of the factors that limit our memorability and some of the 'memory illusions' that can result from the reconstructive nature of memory retrieval.